- Effortless overclocking

 Acer’s Predator gaming range usually ticks most of our boxes, offering solid specs and premium performance without completely smashing the bank.
 Heading up the family is the beefy Acer Predator Helios 500, a gaming laptop that can be bagged with a Core i7 or Core i9 chipset and Nvidia’s GeForce GTX 1070 GPU.
 You can overclock with the flick of a virtual switch and there’s a meaty dual AeroBlade cooling system to keep the whole thing from combusting.
 You can even bag it with a 4K display, for ultra-crisp visuals.

-So is the Acer Predator Helios 500 a serious contender for one of the best gaming laptops of 2018?
+So is the Acer Predator Helios 500 a serious contender for one of the best top-end gaming laptops of the year?

 Related: Best gaming laptops